v-jush/azure-docs/articles/iot-edge/quickstart.md

 This module is in the marketplace and can be downaloded and installed following this document, [iot-edge-deploy-module](../../includes/iot-edge-deploy-module.md).
 However for Windows ARM32 preview, the module is not available in the marketplace, so you need to manually install it and point to the preview registry edgeshared.azurecr.io/microsoft/azureiotedge-simulated-temperature-sensor:20190508.3-windows-arm32v7

 ![Manually add the preview temperature sensor module](./media/quickstart/tempsensor.png)

+Similar to edgeAgent and edgeHub, once the module path is set, click Save button to save the module setting,  click Next to step 2 "Specify Routes", click Next again to step 3 "Review Depployment", then click "Save" button to save the deployment.
+Edge agent should pick up this and start to download the module momentarily.

 ## View generated data